It’s probably because you don’t have a proper monitor suitable for photo editing, or it’s not calibrated.

 Nothing special about the refresh rate of 60 Hz, perfect for the photographing father but not for the gaming son, who probably prefers higher rates such as 240 Hz.
 There are no USB-C ports – only USB-A.

 2. EIZO CS2730 ColorEdge (High-Range)

-It features full sRGB coverage, 99% of the Adobe RGB spectrum and 98% DCI-P3.
-It fully supports 10-bit color, taken from a 16-bit look-up table (LUT).
+It offers complete RGB coverage, 98% DCI-P3 and 99% of the Adobe RGB spectrum.
+10-bit color is supported, drawn from a 16-bit look-up table (LUT).

 1. BenQ 4K PhotoVue SW271 Monitor (Mid-Range)

-The BenQ 27″ 4K PhotoVue monitor (SW271) is an amazing monitor, and definitely one of the best monitors for photo editing.
+The BenQ 27″ 4K PhotoVue monitor (SW271) is an amazing monitor, and definitely one of the best monitors for photo editing ever.
 It supports 100% of the sRGB color gamut and 99% of the Adobe RGB color gamut.
 This means your prints and uploaded photos will match those you see on the screen in front of you.

 The monitor uses a 14-bit (3D) LUT, giving you a wider color gamut than what is possible with other 12-bit or smaller LUT systems.
 It comes with a USB-C port, allowing you to plug in external calibration tools for sustained true color output and accurate reproductions.

 The system comes with the Palette Master Element Calibration Software giving you the best quality calibration possible.

 Using a proper monitor increases the quality of your work.
 Purchasing a high-quality monitor is a wise decision, a decision that will have an effect on everything you release.

 It is best to buy an IPS monitor from a renowned brand.
 After calibration, you’ll have a monitor that’s well suited even for professional art.